fletchermoore/drill/README.md

 - figure out what lastCard in reviewer does. it's tracking answered card ids.
 - ensure behaves properly when tags are added and removed from cards via editor/browser
 - using .current() vs .active() to retrieve deck. risky?
+- move table styling to css file?
+- make sure styling works with night view
+- play nice with localization

 ## Bugs

-- On overview, when webview refreshes my tags disappeared
+- On drill overview, when webview refreshes it reverts to normal overview somehow
 - empty deck should clear drill cache
+- Is possible to not load cards correctly. can trigger with sync
+- Rebuilding deck does not actually load cards